dixitgarg059/MAGIC-TRICKS/README.md

-# Web application based on MERN stack - MongoDB, Express.js, React.js, and Node.js
+# Demonstration of card tricks using - MongoDB, Express.js, React.js, and Node.js

 ## Setup